 Hit enter to search or ESC to close

-Tall Poppies (2-6 years) - Our Kaiako observe tamariki closely to identify children’s interests and based on parent collaboration learning provocations are set up for tamariki, which are challenging, provide curiosity and active exploration.
-Children’s self-help skills are very important at this stage and children are supported to go to the toilet on their own, wash their hands, dress themselves, and serve up their own kai.
+Our kaiako observe tamariki closely to identify children’s interests, and based on parent collaboration, learning provocations are set up for tamariki that are challenging, provide curiosity, and encourage active exploration.
+Children’s self-help skills are very important at this stage, and children are supported to go to the toilet on their own, wash their hands, dress themselves, and serve up their own kai.
 We value that each child learns at their own pace and when they are ready, and that play is children’s work.

 We are extremely proud that we have received a Whānau Tohu Manawa Ora | Healthy Heart Award from the Heart Foundation for the amazing things we do here to promote healthy food and physical activity.

-We are committed to follow the aspirations of the New Zealand National ECE Curiculum, Te Whāriki, “For children to grow up as competent and confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging and in the knowledge that they make a valued contribution to society”.
+We are committed to following the aspirations of the New Zealand National ECE Curriculum, Te Whāriki, “For children to grow up as competent and confident learners and communicators, healthy in mind, body and spirit, secure in their sense of belonging and in the knowledge that they make a valued contribution to society”.

 Te Whāriki envisages kaiako (teachers) in early learning settings working in partnership with parents, whānau and community to realise this vision.
 The expectation is that, in their early years, children will experience a curriculum that empowers them as lifelong learners.